SRJC Radiologic Technology Program frequently asked questions

 Yes, there are physical, health, and immunization requirements for being admitted to the radiologic technology program.
 Additionally, students must clear a background check and urine drug screen.
 The fees for these requirements are paid by the student, however Student Health Services here on campus can assist you with some of these requirements.
 Please see the general requirements and clinical site requirements listed on the "Getting Started" page and the "Technical Standards" page.

-Students in the radiologic technology program rotate through various clinical sites within Sonoma, Marin, Napa and Lake Counties and the surrounding communities.
-We have affiliation with 18 clinical facilities from Willits to Novato, Sebastopol, Clearlake and Napa.
+Students in the radiologic technology program rotate through various clinical sites within Sonoma, Marin, Napa, Lake, and Mendocino Counties and the surrounding communities.
+We have affiliation with 18 clinical facilities from Willits to Greenbrae, Clearlake and Napa.
 All students must be able to attend clinical during the day or occasional evening on any day of the week assigned.
 Every student in the program will be rotated through different clinical sites, and may occasionally include the evening shift and weekend assignments.
 Transportation to and from clinical sites is the responsibility of the student.
 We do not make accommodations for student schedules or child care needs.

 When you have completed the radiologic technologist curriculum you will receive a certificate of completion from the radiologic technology program, and, if you have completed the other educational requirements, an Associate Degree in Radiology upon graduation.
 You will be eligible to take the National Board Certifying Exam administered by the American Registry of Radiologic Technologists, and to apply to the State of CA Department of Health Services, Radiologic Health Branch for the CRT certification that allows you to practice radiologic technology in the State of CA. You could also continue your education for a Bachelor in Science in Radiologic Technology (BSRT), if desired.

 - When and how do I apply to the radiologic technology program?